Traverse Theatre: Current Traverse Theatre building

 In 1992, the Traverse moved to its current location, 10 Cambridge Street, a £3.3 million purpose-built two theatre space with bar café created as part of Saltire Court development on Castle Terrace.
 The theatre's first performance at this location was on 3 July 1992.

 Traverse 1 is the larger space with flexible seating that can be moved to create many different configurations (e.g. transverse, end on, in the round, etc.).
 The most common configuration is 'end on' and has 214 seats.
-Traverse 2 is the smaller studio space.
-New flexible seating was installed in September 2005 to allow for different staging configurations and the average capacity is approximately 100 seats.
+Traverse 2 is the smaller studio space - with new flexible seating was installed in September 2005 to allow for different staging configurations, the standard capacity is approximately 115 seats.

 The Traverse and the Edinburgh Festivals

-Founded in 1963 by John Calder, Jim Haynes and Richard Demarco, the mission of the Traverse was to continue the spirit of the Edinburgh Festivals all year round.
+Founded in 1962, the mission of the Traverse was to continue the spirit of the Edinburgh Festivals all year round.

 During the Festivals in August, the Traverse continues to present cutting edge new writing, as well as new work of all kinds to an international audience.
 The Traverse is occasionally referred to as 'The Fringe venue that got away', reflecting its current status as a permanent and integral part of the Edinburgh arts scene throughout the year.

-Today August remains the busiest time for the Traverse.
+Although the Traverse programmes work all year round, August remains the busiest time for the Traverse.

 In 2010, in a first for Scottish theatre, a series of specially commissioned rehearsed readings by Enda Walsh, Linda McLean, David Eldridge, Simon Stephens and Marina Carr were broadcast live on 23 August 2010 to cinemas across the UK.
-One third of 2010 Scotsman Fringe First Award winners were shows performed at the Traverse.
+One third (two of six) of 2010 Scotsman Fringe First Award winners were shows performed at the Traverse.